 Wee Answer Wednesday: Neurological Disorders & Incontinence

 We’ve talked a lot about spinal cord injuries here but it’s important not to forget, that’s not the only disease that’s strongly associated with incontinence.
-Incontinence is often caused by other neurologic conditions such as Multiple Sclerosis, Parkinson’s Disease, Stroke and Spina Bifida.
-In each of these cases incontinence can have a huge economic, physical […]
+Other neurological disorders such as Multiple Sclerosis, Parkinson’s Disease, Stroke and Spina Bifida are often the cause of incontinence.
+In each of these cases incontinence can have a huge economic, […]

 Men’s Liberty Announces New Partnership with Townsend Rep Group!